werbored/kiberry_terminal/README.md

-# kiberry_terminal
+# New Kiberry Terminal
-python version of kiberry terminal
+The new version of kiberry